Mary River (Queensland)

 The Mary River (Gubbi Gubbi: Moocooboola) is a major river system in the South East and Wide Bay–Burnett regions of Queensland, Australia.
-It is the six longest coastal river in the state and unique in that it flows south to north.
+It is the sixth longest coastal river in the state and unique in that it flows south to north.

 It is home to three threatened species, the Mary River turtle, white-throated snapping turtle and the Mary River cod.
-The Mary River was to be dammed with the construction of the Traveston Crossing Dam until it was cancelled due to environmental reasons.
+The Mary River was to be dammed with the construction of the Traveston Crossing Dam until it was cancelled due to environmental concerns.
 The river has experienced major floods in 1955, 1974, 1992, 1999, 2011, 2013 and 2022.